Music for the Hard of Thinking

-Music for the Hard of Thinking is the third studio album for Canadian pop music group Doug and the Slugs.
+Music for the Hard of Thinking is the third studio album for Canadian pop rock band Doug and the Slugs.
 It was released domestically in 1982 on Bennett's own record label Ritdong and internationally in 1983 by RCA Records.
 This recording helped get the band nominated for a 1983 Juno Award.

 The album produced three singles.
 The most successful, "Who Knows How to Make Love Stay", peaked at No. 25 on the Canadian Singles Chart.
 "Making It Work" peaked at No. 29.
 The third single, "Nobody but Me", did not chart in Canada.
 Canadian cheese brand Tre Stelle uses a sample of this song, substituting some lyrics to match their slogan.

 Recording

 The album was released on cassette (domestically) and as an LP record (domestic & international).

 Reception

 Critical response

 Music critic Rudyard Kennedy of Allmusic stated:

 What makes this album a real keeper, though, is that if you dig a little deeper and get to the words hiding under the Slugs' peppy, poppy grooves, you'll find that the characters in singer-songwriter Doug Bennett's tunes are rarely as upbeat as the songs they inhabit.
 In fact, some of Bennett's narrators are cynical, sleazy misanthropes right out of Randy Newman (particularly the failed lotharios of "Operator" and "Take It or Leave It"), giving Music for the Hard of Thinking an unexpected depth that grows upon repeated listenings.